 - Can you access a variety of ways to get the support you need i.e. telephone, Skype, email, face-to-face?
 Some coaches and agencies only work 9-5, does that suit you?
 Spend time getting the coach and the type of service you need.

-- Do they offer a confidential & complementary Career Health Check, Career Drivers & Careers Inventory prior to you signing on the dotted line?
+- Do they offer a confidential & complementary career scoping meeting?
 You need to be sure the coach and the methods are right for you.
-You may need to feel confident that your coach can help you with your issues and to help you solve them.
+You want to feel confident that your coach can help you with your issues and to help you solve them.
 So most career coaches of substance will offer you this initial complimentary career scoping service.
 They will also make their fee structure transparent with no hidden extras

 - Lastly, can the coach guarantee results – well frankly no. It all depends upon a number of different factors such as how much work you (as the client) is prepared to put in and if you trust the coach.
 I can’t think of many coaches that will guarantee you will be in the job or the career you want just by waving a magic wand!
 So be prepared to put some work into your personal and professional development.

 These are just a few questions to ask your prospective career coach.
-Remember that coaching is all about relationships, both you with your coach.
+Remember that coaching is all about relationships.
 If the relationship doesn’t work then find one that does.
-In the end, it’s your career and as you are seeking out a career coach it highly likely you are ready for change, and change that will help you to be happy, fulfilled and contented in a career that suits you now.
+In the end, it’s your career and as you are seeking out a career coach it highly likely you are ready for change.
+Change that will help you to be happy, fulfilled and contented in a career that suits you now.

 I know it all sounds a little onerous and that it’s a bit too much hassle to search out and engage a competent, experienced and qualified career coach.
 Though if you are one of the 47% looking to change your career in 2019, it’s a small price to pay to change your career & life for the better.
 The reassurance is that when it works, career coaching will energise and give you the support necessary to achieve your future career goals and aspirations.